Spring Street station (San Diego Trolley)

 Spring Street station is a station on the Orange Line of the San Diego Trolley.
 It is located in San Diego suburb of La Mesa, California, and serves both nearby residences and as a commuter park and ride location.
+It is accessible from both the 94 Freeway and the 125 Freeway along Spring Street to the south of the station.

 History

 Spring Street was the eastern terminus of the Euclid Line following the opening of the second segment on May 12, 1989.
 Also later known as the East Line, the line operated from and was further extended to in June 1989.

 This station was renovated from late August through December 2012 as part of the Trolley Renewal Project, although the station remained open during construction.